Level 1 Topic Order • Level 2 Topic Order • Level 3 Topic Order

 - Portfolio Management’s flow of topic: As mentioned previously above, Level 3 is unique in the sense that PM pretty much permeates all the topics in this Level and has a natural flow to it that is worth following chronologically.

-In short, this led me to the following suggested CFA Level 3 study order for both 2021 and 2022’s curriculum:
+In short, this led me to the following suggested CFA Level 3 study order for 2023’s curriculum: